Peppo250/Tudari_1619/README.md

 - Streak management
 - Historical data tracking

-## 📄 License

-This project is built with Lovable and uses the MIT License.

 ## 🤝 Contributing

 This is a personal productivity project.
 For suggestions or issues, please open an issue in the repository.

-## 📞 Support

-For support with Lovable features, visit [docs.lovable.dev](https://docs.lovable.dev)

----

 Built with ❤️ using Lovable, React, and Supabase